dmora127/tutorial-ospool-minimap/README.md

        queue read_subset_file from ./list_of_FASTQs.txt
        ```

+>[!IMPORTANT]
-        In this step, we **are not** transferring our outputs using the OSDF.
+> In this step, we **are not** transferring our outputs using the OSDF.
 The mapped SAM files are intermediate temporary files in our analysis and do not benefit from the aggressive caching of the OSDF.
-By default, HTCondor will transfer outputs to the directory where we submitted our job from.
-Since we want to transfer the sorted mapped BAMs to a specific directory, we can use the `transfer_output_remaps` attribute on our submission script.
-The syntax of this attribute is:

-        ```transfer_output_remaps = "<file_on_execution_point>=<desired_path_to_file_on_access_point>```

    3. Submit your cluster of minimap2 jobs to the OSPool